|

 山陽 Shanyang: location of the Bamboo Grove?

 8043.574: south side of a mountain; name of various districts; no reference here to the Seven Sages.
-There seem to be at least three places given some consideration as a possible location of the bamboo grove:
+It does mention at least three places that should be given some consideration as a possible location of the bamboo grove, but the overall impression is that, although several places may have over time been associated with the bamboo grove, its original location can probably never be proven.
+Some places to consider include:

 (Return)